pnp/copilot-feedback-bot/docs/setup.md

 2. Create a new client secret for the bot application registration.
 Note down the client ID & the secret of the bot.
 3. Grant permissions (specified below) and have an admin grant consent.

+## Create Web App Registration
+In Entra ID, create a new application registration for the JavaScript Teams admin app.

 ## PowerShell Setup for Backend in Azure
 There is a script to deploy all the Azure components and configure them.
 Recommended you use PowerShell 7 or above.